tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 ## Installing React Native

-We'll begin our app on iOS since the development workflow is a bit easier, and add instructions for creating an Android version towards the end of the guide.
+We'll begin our app on iOS since the development workflow is a bit easier, and add instructions for porting your app to Android in the later chapters.

 ### Basic Requirements